TheHun89/Spring-5-Beginner-to-Guru/README.md

 #### Section 29 JMS Messaging

 *[GitHub - JMS](https://github.com/springframeworkguru/sfg-jms/tree/spring-message-type)
-* JMS is a Java API which allows a Java appp to send a message to another app
+* JMS is a Java API which allows a Java app to send a message to another app
 * JMS requires an underlying implementation to be provided much like JPA; ie: SQS, ActiveMQ, RabbitMQ
 * send messages asynchronously; send and forget
 * types of messaging: